-Looking for words of encouragement, I typed the word “comfort” in a Bible program on my computer.
+A few years ago, I searched for the word “comfort” in a Bible on my computer.
 In seconds, there were over 60 verses.
-I clicked print and received five pages of comforting scripture.
-At a Bible study, I handed each person a copy and asked them to pick a favorite verse and tell how they received comfort in the midst of crisis.
+I printed five pages of encouraging scripture.
+At a Bible study, each person was given a copy and asked to pick a favorite verse and tell how they received comfort during crisis.